faranalytics/streams-logger/examples/network_connected_logging_graph/README.md

 });
 const consoleHandler = new ConsoleHandler({ level: SyslogLevel.DEBUG });

 // 1.
-Connect the logger to the fomatter
+Connect the logger to the fomatter.
 // 2.
-Connect the fommater to the consoleHandler and the socketHandler
+Connect the fommater to the consoleHandler and the socketHandler.
 // 3.
-Connect the socketHandler to the consoleHandler const log = logger.connect(
+Connect the socketHandler to the consoleHandler. const log = logger.connect(
   formatter.connect(consoleHandler, socketHandler.connect(consoleHandler))
 );